snowkidind/txTheRipper/README.md

 To stop the script a simple Ctl-C is detected and it unwinds gracefully.
 It may take a little bit depending on how much information is currently being processed.

-# The process of indexing
+# Sync mode: The process of indexing

 Each iteration of this gets its own ID and all files related are isolated.
 Unless the entire import process of this range completes, the indexer will pick up from the same spot.
 This gives a level of idempotence for the application.
 As long as the application isnt running, it is safe to remove files from /derived/tmp